 I had a revelation during this trip, that made me question the entire way I saw myself, and the way I engage the world.

-But in recent years I went through experiences that taught me that not everything needs reliability and precision.
+But in recent years, I went through experiences which taught me that not everything needs reliability and precision.
 And at that point I made a crucial choice.

 Instead of choosing to disparage this insight and continue as I was (as regrettably very many intelligent, analytical people do), I went with my faith and leaped to learn another way to be.